MicrosoftDocs/playfab-docs/playfab-docs/personas/bi.md

 ## Getting to know your players outside of Game Manager

-While PlayFab provides some awesome tools for getting to know your players, sometimes you may need a bit more customization.
+While PlayFab provides some awesome tools for getting to know your players, sometimes you may need a *bit more* customization.

 PlayFab has a number of ways to reach your data outside of our Game Manager tool set.
-For this we offer several ways to export data into various systems.
+For this, we offer several ways to export data into various systems.

 Here are a few great ways to access your data:

-- [S3 Event Archiving](../features/analytics/metrics/s3-event-archiving.md) – PlayFab allows you to archive the entire event flow by using an **Amazon S3** bucket.
+- [S3 Event Archiving](../features/analytics/metrics/s3-event-archiving.md) – PlayFab allows you to archive the entire event flow by using an Amazon S3 bucket.
 This guide shows step-by-step how to configure event archiving from scratch.
-- **Snowflake** – See the entire event flow in **Snowflake**, for deep analytics query power.
+- **Snowflake** – See the entire event flow in Snowflake, for deep analytics query power.
 - [Webhooks](../features/analytics/metrics/webhooks.md) - In complex systems you may want to provide additional event handling on your custom server.
-PlayFab offers **Webhooks** to achieve this.
-Whenever a new event is detected, it can be forwarded to your server by making a **POST** request to your custom web endpoint, and the event data is passed as the **JSON** body of the request.
+PlayFab offers Webhooks to achieve this.
+Whenever a new event is detected, it can be forwarded to your server by making a POST request to your custom web endpoint, and the event data is passed as the JSON body of the request.
 - **PlayFab Insights** (preview) - PlayFab Insights is a premium PlayFab offering that provides a central repository for your data, whether it's generated from our services or imported from an external source.